LindaNSIP/usecases/docs/gradebook/howto.md

 for the app must satisfy the following conditions:

--   Must be able to provide all GradingAssignment records within a School
+-   Must be able to provide all GradingAssignment records within a School;

--   Must be able provide all GradingAssignmentScore records within a School
+-   Must be able provide all GradingAssignmentScore records within a School.

 **[More...](#usecase-preconditions-for-assurance)**